-The Directors of Brookfield Funds Management Limited (ABN:15 105 371 917), the Responsible Entity of Multiplex SITES Trust (Trust) present their report together with the financial statements of the Trust for the year ended 31 December 2014 and the Independent Auditor's Report thereon.
+The Directors of Brookfield Funds Management Limited (ABN:15 105 371 917), the Responsible Entity of Multiplex SITES Trust (Trust) present their report together with the financial statements of the Trust for the year ended 31 December 2015 and the Independent Auditor's Report thereon.

-The Responsible Entity is a wholly owned subsidiary of Brookfield Australia Investments Limited and forms part of the consolidated Brookfield Australia Investments Group (Group).
-The registered office and principal place of business of the Responsible Entity is Level 22, 135 King Street, Sydney.
+The Responsible Entity of the Trust is Brookfield Funds Management Limited (BFML).
+The registered office and principal place of business of the Responsible Entity is Level 22, 135 King Street, Sydney NSW 2000.